top of page

 Recruiting Cost Rate (RCR)

-This metric establishes a formula and methodology comparing the overall cost of hiring against the total compensation of the newly hired individuals in the first year of their employment.
+This recruitment metric establishes a formula and methodology comparing the overall cost of hiring against the total compensation of the newly hired individuals in the first year of their employment.
 The distinction lies in the denominator; unlike CPH or CPHC, which are ratios of costs to the number of hires, RCR is a ratio of costs to the total annual compensation of new hires during their first year.

-Why is Cost per Hire Important?
+Why is Cost per Hire Metric Important?

 2. Performance Measurement By tracking CPH over time, organizations can assess the efficiency of their recruitment processes.
-A decreasing CPH may indicate improvements in the hiring process or the adoption of cost-effective strategies.
+A decreasing CPH may indicate improvements in the hiring process or the adoption of cost-effective hiring strategies.

 3. Benchmarking Comparing CPH against industry benchmarks and competitors provides context and helps organizations evaluate their competitiveness in attracting and hiring top talent.
 Additionally, it may reveal that an optimal recruiting strategy involves partnering with a Recruitment Process Outsourcing provider.